99x/garray/README.md

 # G-array

 Garray is a library written in Go (Golang).
-Which have collection of functions to do the array operations.
+Which have a collection of functions to do the array operations.

 ## Installation